 - Battery life won’t get through an entire night on the medium setting

-The Nitecore UT27 MCT Pro is a great headlamp option for those looking to run for a few hours in the dark and want a headlamp that can provide ample light without being too heavy.
+The Nitecore UT27 MCT Pro is a great headlamp for a few hours of running in the dark, offering plenty of light without much weight.
 At $60, it’s also significantly less expensive than many of the other headlamps on this list while still offering exceptional performance.
-It’s worth noting for clarity that Nitecore sells this headlamp in the “Pro” configuration with two batteries, or with just a single battery for $55.
-We personally never think it’s a bad idea to have a spare battery on hand.
+It’s small and light enough at 2.6 ounces to stow in any running vest.
+The “Pro” configuration comes with two batteries, while the non-Pro version comes with a single battery and costs $5 less.
+In our opinion, it’s never a bad idea to have a spare battery on hand.

-At 2.6 ounces, it is light and small enough to easily carry in a pack and has several different lighting settings to suit different lighting needs.
-Like the Fenix HL18R-T V2.0 Rechargeable Headlamp reviewed above, the UT27 has a warm light setting.
-This light is more yellow than the harsher white light that most other headlamps use, and it feels easier on the eyes, especially after multiple hours of use.
+This headlamp’s warm setting is more yellow than the harsher white light most other headlamps emit, and it feels easier on the eyes after multiple hours of use.
 Its other two settings are neutral white and cool white.

-In this warm light setting, the battery will last for 3.5 hours at 500 lumens and 6.5 hours at 280 lumens, both levels providing plenty of light to run trails.
-Its white light setting offers up to 800 lumens for 2.5 hours if you want to really light up the night.
+Nitecore claims the battery will last for 3.5 hours at 500 lumens and 6.5 hours at 280 lumens, both levels providing plenty of light to run trails.
+The company also claims the white light setting offers up to 800 lumens for 2.5 hours if you want to really light up the night.

-All three colors of light have a 100-lumen low-light setting that offers 14.5 hours of illumination.
-There is also a red light that you can use for nighttime chores if you’re using this headlamp for fastpacking.
+Nitecore claims that the 100-lumen low-light setting offers 14.5 hours of illumination in any of the three colors.
+There is also a red light that you can use for nighttime chores if you’re using this headlamp for fastpacking or camping.

-While this headlamp doesn’t have enough power to power a full night of trail running with reasonable illumination on a single battery, swapping out the battery in the field is easy.
+While this headlamp doesn’t have enough power for a full night of reasonably illuminated trail running on a single battery, swapping out the battery in the field is easy.
 A fun feature is that the battery compartment glows in the dark, making it easy to insert a new battery if you have no other light source.

-In addition to the rechargeable Li-ion battery, you can also use three AAA batteries for power, which will get you a slightly lower run time than the rechargeable one.
-We appreciate that there’s a battery indicator on the outside to keep track of the approximate run time we have left and help us decide what brightness level to use.
+It’s possible to swap the Li-ion rechargeable battery for three AAA batteries, which will give you a slightly lower run time than the rechargeable one.
+We appreciate the built-in battery indicator.
+Keeping track of the approximate remaining run time helps us decide what brightness level to use.

-This light provides up to 100 degrees of illumination in front of you, plenty to see in your peripheral vision.
+This light provides up to 100 degrees of illumination in front of you, which is plenty wide for navigating peripheral obstacles.
 It can also throw a beam 183 meters on its 800-lumen mode.
 This is an excellent option if you’ve lost the trail or need to spot a landmark in the distance.

-The button on top of the light is easy to use, even when tired or with cold fingers.
+The button on top is easy to use, even when you’re tired or have cold fingers.
 Holding down the right side of the button gives you a yellow light, and the left gives you a white light.
 Then, single presses of the button toggle through the four different brightness settings.

-A simple headband is comfortable enough and easy to adjust as you add or subtract layers from your head.
+The simple headband is comfortable enough and easy to adjust if you add or subtract layers from your head.
 It has a small silicone band on the inside to help keep it in place, and reflective hits on the outside provide additional visibility if running on the roads.
-The light sits on a 90-degree swivel so that you can point it in any direction.
+The light sits on a 90-degree swivel so that you can point it in just about any direction.

 Actual Weight: 2.6 ounces (75 grams) | Maximum Light Output: 800 lumens | Battery Source: 1,500-mAh rechargeable (included) or 3 AAA